-October 2019 marks the third anniversary of my move to Italy.
-I wasn’t meant to stay – it just sort of happened!
+October 2019 marked the the third year of my life in Italy.
+I wasn’t meant to stay! – although I’d certainly dreamed about it.
 And if you’d told me back in 2016 that in the not too distant future I’d be visiting a little-known Italian town called Schio (Ski-oh) getting excited about eating fish and chips, I really wouldn’t have believed you!

 So how did I find out about Schio and the British Day Festival?

 Exactly one year prior I was cycling through Schio, nearing the end of a 600km bike tour, heading west towards Passo Pian delle Fugazze – a near 26km climb which would, eventually, drop me into my final destination of Rovereto.

 Before the climb I decided on a cafe stop and found myself at the bar, answering the same questions an expat always answers.
 This time however, my response didn’t bring forth mention of football, more the fact that the town of Schio is known as the “Manchester of Italy”.
 I honestly thought they were having me on, and when pushed on the subject an older chap nursing his morning vino bianco piped up and mentioned the wool industry.
 I was intrigued and left with a spring in my step and a mental note to google it all later, first I had a mountain to get over.

 My research confirmed that the production of wool and textiles does indeed link the two cities of Schio and Manchester.
 Schio was developed under the Venetian Republic (697 AD until 1797 AD) and it became the place for wool production and fine fabrics.